-- Your elected title, even if the title has more than 3 words Example: Board Member, ABC School District - Your elected position and your other occupation or vocation, if you use 3 words or less

-Example: Board Member/Teacher

-The word Incumbent (no other words allowed) if you're filing for the same office you hold now.
+- Your elected title, even if the title has more than 3 words Example: Board Member, ABC School District - Your elected position and your other occupation or vocation, if you use 3 words or less Example: Board Member/Teacher - The word Incumbent (no other words allowed) if you are filing for the same office you hold now. - Only local candidates do not have to justify the use of the word incumbent.
+You may simply write "current officeholder" in the justification sections or leave it blank.
+The election staff will stamp as confirmed.